Set up local server using XAMPP

-XAMPP for Windows makes setting up a local test server on your computer very easy.
+XAMPP for Windows makes setting up a local test server on your computer relatively easy.
 As well as providing the WAMP stack (Windows, Apache, MySQL and PHP) it includes both PHP versions 4.x and 5.x.
 It also includes PHPMyAdmin which is very useful for dealing with your MySQL databases.

 The following instructions describe XAMPP configuration in some detail.
 A quickstart guide is also available.

 (NOTE: XAMPP is only intended for use as a local test server which is available on your own computer.
 It has been created for ease-of-use, but not for production level security.
 If you want to tinker with security here is a guide about making XAMPP secure.)

 The installation of XAMPP is very straightforward.
 Rather than repeat the installation instructions here, just follow the instructions on the XAMPP site.
 Instructions for setting up a XAMPP server with Drupal can be found on this page.

 Once you have downloaded and installed the package you may like to do some further configuration...